 The skirt system is a fully pressurised tapered bag and segment type

-and provides the maximum hardstructure clearance, superior stability and
+and provides the maximum hardstructure clearance, superior stability

 rough weather performance.
-The bag is divided into sections which are bolted
+The bag is divided into sections which are

-together to minimise cost and maintenance effort when damage or wear requires
+together to minimise cost and maintenance effort when damage or wear

 replacement or repair.
-The skirt fingers are independently bolted to the
+The skirt fingers are independently bolted to

 bag for easy servicing.
 The skirt bag is inflated to a higher pressure